Frequently Asked Questions

 For the students that advance to Nationals through the IIC, Hewitt Learning will cover the costs of your registration fees for the next round.
 Likewise, for any student who advances to Globals through the NIC, Hewitt Learning will also cover the costs of your registration fees for the next round.

-Every student who participates in the Challenge will receive feedback on their submission and a certificate of participation.
+Every student who participates in a Challenge will receive feedback on their submission and a certificate of participation.

 Those who advance to the live Zoom circles will receive live feedback from their peers and the circle of judges as well as a certificate of excellence.

-The top innovators from the live round could receive various prizes and awards such as an invitation to the Global Innovation Challenge (and from there the possibility of the International Kids Conference), an invitation to speak on podcasts or the Global Innovation Field Trip, consultations with experts in their field, or prizes like STEAM kits.
+The top innovators from the live round could receive various prizes and awards such as an invitation to the US National Innovator Challenge, Global Innovation Challenge (and from there the possibility of the International Kids Conference), an invitation to speak on podcasts or the Global Innovation Field Trip, consultations with experts in their field, or prizes like STEAM kits.